 - Cream the butter and the peanut butter together in a stand mixer, with a hand mixer, or a wooden spoon.
 Make sure to get the butter and peanut butter completely combined and creamy.
 Beat in the vanilla.

-- Whisk the dry ingredients together and add to the butter mixture.
-Mix until the dough comes together and is no longer crumbly.
+- Add the flour, sugar, and salt and mx until the dough comes together and is no longer dry.

-- Stir in the chips, and turn the dough out onto a piece of waxed paper.
+- Fold in the chocolate chips, and turn the dough out onto a piece of waxed paper.
 Gently pull the dough together and form it into a log.
 If it is still crumbly, work it with your hands until it holds together smoothly.
 Roll it up in the paper, smoothing the shape as you go.
 Twist the ends securely and refrigerate for at least a couple of hours.
-The log will be about 71/2--8 inches long.
+The log will be roughly 7 1/2–8 inches long.

 - While the dough is chilling, pre-heat the oven to 350F

 - Slice the log into slices with a sharp knife.
 Not too thick, not too thin, about 1/2 inch.
 If a slice crumbles a bit, just smoosh the dough back together.
 These don’t have to be perfect disks.